- April 24, 2018

 A Solid Premier League Showing

-Liverpool secured their round of
+Liverpool secured their

 Three times in little over a week Spanish football hosts Athletic Bilbao V FC Barcelona.
 The first two of those fixtures were in the Spanish Super Cup, and just like that, Barca's campaign to win six trophies in a single calendar year has come to an end.
 Following their remarkable treble win during the 2014 2015 season, followed by a UEFA Super Cup victory over Sevilla last week, it looked like FC Barcelona were going to replicate the six-trophy feat that the club managed back in 2009.
 Unfortunately for fans in the Barcelona football shirt, it just wasn't meant to be.
 But, will the Super Cup result impact upon the third meeting of these two clubs in the first game of the 2015 - 2016 La Liga season?